Mishel Mancheno: Life

-At the end of 2023 she was supporting the minister as they announced that 2024 budgets for the following year must be available by February.

 In 2024, Mancheno joined the board of the Mining Control Agency.
 She had previously been a director of the Agency for the Regulation and Control of Energy and Non-Renewable Natural Resources before it closed.

 In September 2024 she left her position as the president's legal secretary to become a National Democratic Action (ADN) politician.
 She was replaced by Santiago Andino.
 The ADN party registered their National Assembly candidates for the 2025 elections in the province of Chimborazo in October 2024.
 Mancheno was their prime candidate.

 In the 2025 elections she was elected to the National Assembly to represent Chimborazo.
-In May she became the first vice-President on the assembly with Niels Olsen who was also from the National Democratic Action party as the President.
-The second vice-President was Carmen Tiupul from the Pachakutik party.
+In May she became the first vice-president on the assembly with Niels Olsen who was also from the National Democratic Action party as the President.
+The second vice-president was Carmen Tiupul from the Pachakutik party.